skatejs/skatejs/README.md

 ### `emit (elem, eventName, eventOptions = {})`

-Emits a `CustomEvent` on `element` that `bubbles` and is `cancelable` by default.
+Emits a `CustomEvent` on `elem` that `bubbles` and is `cancelable` by default.
 This is useful for use in components that are children of a parent component and need to communicate changes to the parent.

 ```js
 skate('x-tabs', {